 Indoor burning of solid fuels releases toxic pollutants including particulate matter and carbon monoxide, which cause up to 4.3 million premature deaths annually and is a major contributor to global warming.

 Women and children are almost always severely affected since they not only have to carry most of the firewood but do majority of the cooking in most households.

 (Source: Lawrence Berkeley National Laboratory & WHO)

 By improving and providing access to clean cookstoves it ensures benefits for human health, deforestation, climate change mitigation and women empowerment.
 In order to bank on this massive potential of clean and improved cookstoves for sustainable development, various governmental, non-governmental initiatives and critical behavioral change, is the need of the moment.

 Keeping this in mind, through various large scale CSR initiatives, we got the households of Jogawadi (a small village in Bhor Taluka of Pune) to use these innovative modern cookstoves.
-These cookstoves consume 60% lesser fuel, reduces cooking time by 50%, emit 80% lesser smoke and reduces health risk by 50%.
+These cookstoves consume 60% less fuel, reduce cooking time by 50%, emit 80% less smoke and reduces health risk by 50%.
 Today almost 90% of these households use these modern cookstoves.